cherylklein

 In 2005, I started a blog, Brooklyn Arden, and put up a few talks on the first iteration of this website.
 The two sites quickly became popular among writers, and in April 2011, I self-published a collection of my best speeches and blog posts, entitled Second Sight: An Editor’s Talks on Writing, Revising, and Publishing Books for Children and Young Adults.
 The book went through four printings, but as the years passed, I found myself writing more material and refining and deepening a lot of my thinking about the major components of fiction.
 I decided to revise it, and that became The Magic Words: Writing Great Books for Children and Young Adults, which was published by W. W. Norton in September 2016.

 I also write picture books, and my first text, Wings, debuted in Spring 2019 from Atheneum/Simon & Schuster, illustrated by Tomie de Paola.
 Thunder Trucks, co-written with my best friend Katy Beebe, was published in Fall 2019 by Disney-Hyperion, illustrated by Mike Boldt.
 A Year of Everyday Wonders, illustrated by Qin Leng, came out in December 2020 from Abrams Books for Young Readers.
 Most recently, Hamsters Make Terrible Roommates, illustrated by the wonderful Abhi Alwar, made its grumpy way into the world in November 2021 from Dial/Penguin Random House.
+A fifth book, It’s Hard to Be a Baby, was published in October 2024 by Abrams BFYR, illustrated by Juana Medina.
 You can read more about the ideas behind and writing of all of these books here.
-A fifth book, It’s Hard to Be a Baby, will be published in October 2024 by Abrams BFYR, illustrated by Juana Medina.

 If you enjoy the information you find on this site, you should check out the Narrative Breakdown podcast -- now on indefinite hiatus -- which I frequently cohosted alongside producer (and my husband) James Monohan.
 Some of my favorite episodes for children’s and YA writers include: